 On November 14, 1949, 173 Beacon was purchased from Thomas Diab by Paul Revere Barros Lundgren and his wife, Mary Gloria (Cordeira) Lundgren.
-He had been a salesman with a furrier and later would operate a construction company.
+They previously had lived at 30 Gloucester.
+He was a salesman with a furrier and later would operate a construction company.
 He was born Paul Revere Barros, but took the surname of his step-father, Frans Anders Johan Lundgren.

 In February of 1951, he applied to change the occupancy from a single-family dwelling into a three-family dwelling and lodging house.
 He abandoned the permit and in February of 1954, he applied again, seeking to legalize the occupancy as a single-family dwelling and lodging house.
 The change in occupancy was subsequently approved.

 Paul and Gloria Lundgren lived at 173 Beacon and operated it as a lodging house.